 And the winners are...

-The international Film Prize Jury has decided on the 2019 Film Prize Winners.
-Two documentaries and one short fiction project will receive a prize money of each 60,000 euros for the production.
+The international Film Prize Jury announced the 2019 Film Prize Winners.
+Two documentaries and one short fiction project receive a prize money of each 60,000 euros for the production.
 Furthermore, the jury decided to speak out a Special Mention.

 The Lucky Winners

 Abo Zabaal 1989